EduArt-Robotik/edu_lib_sensorring/doc/pages/03_software.md

 The Ros2 wrapper publishes the Time of Flight Sensor measurements as [PointCloud2](https://docs.ros2.org/foxy/api/sensor_msgs/msg/PointCloud.html) message and the thermal measurements as [Image](https://docs.ros2.org/foxy/api/sensor_msgs/msg/Image.html) message.
 In addition to the sensor messages the pose of each sensor is published as a static transformation.

-> ℹ️ Using the ROS2 Wrapper does not require to install the Sensor Ring Library manually.
+> ℹ️ Using the ROS2 Wrapper does not require you to install the Sensor Ring Library manually.
 The ROS2 build will automatically fetch the library if it is not detected by CMake.

 <div class="tabbed">